 That is the physical law in which plumbing is based.
 If you are a homeowner with zero plumbing awareness, this is one fact that, at the very least, you should be aware of.
 Take this to heart, because this water principle, coupled with the natural law of gravity and pressure, will make or break your home, bank account, and state of mind, depending on your actions or lack of it

-Sewer & Drain Cleaning - Common Tips to Avoid Clogs
+Sewer and Drain Cleaning Tips

 Things You Don’t Know About Bathroom Plumbing, But Should in Osseo MN?